janodev/callout/README.md

 ## Strategy

-We can't create a XIB backed callout, but we can create an annotation with a completely customized view.
+We can't create a XIB backed callout, but we can customize the annotation view.
 So the trick is to add a second annotation when the first is selected, and make the 2nd annotation view look like a callout bubble.
-Once you do that, you can easily add any UI element.
+Once you do this, you have a completely customizable virtual callout.

 ![Class diagram](https://github.com/j4n0/callout/raw/master/callout/pages/class-diagram.png)